armin-reichert/pacman-javafx/pacman-core/readme.md

-Contains the game model and logic (model-controller layer in MWC sense) for the Pac-Man game variants.
+Contains the game model and logic (model-controller layer in MVC sense) for the Pac-Man game variants.